Marlo Stanfield: Analysis

 Jamie Hector has commented that he sees the character as striving to obtain power rather than profit and revelling in using that power over others.
 The series' creator David Simon has also commented that Stanfield is driven by a desire for totalitarian power.
 Hector has said that much of his performance stems from trying to capture Stanfield as a man of power and economy using minimalist movement and speech.

 When critic Alan Sepinwall interviewed Simon about the fate of the character, Simon said he considers Stanfield's fate to be a kind of justice, as he is cut off from his power and reputation.
 Sepinwall hailed Stanfield's ending as defying the viewers' expectations to see the character incarcerated or murdered in the streets.

 Simon also commented that the ending was intended to be ironic, as Stanfield receives everything that his one-time rival Stringer Bell desired (in terms of becoming a legitimate, respected businessman) but does not value it.
 Simon has also said the character's ending was deliberately ambiguous.

+In 2016, Rolling Stone ranked him #2 of their "40 Greatest TV Villains of All Time".

 Real life origins

 In the mid-1980s, Timmirror Stanfield was a major Baltimore drug trafficker.
-In 1986, Stanfield was 25 and ran a gang which included over 50 members.
+In 1986, Stanfield was 25 and ran a gang which included over 50 members including his half brother Marlow Bates.
 The Stanfield gang controlled South Baltimore's Westport area and West Baltimore's Murphy Homes housing project.

 The gang committed multiple murders and drew the attention of authorities, who were able to persuade 15 witnesses to testify.
 The core of the gang was convicted.
 This real life criminal forms the basis of the character's origins while emphasizing the rise in brutality from the American heroin trade of the 1970s to the crack cocaine trade of the 1980s.